wardvisual/engine-warvil/README.md

 ### Key Features

-Some of these features may not respond correctly while they are being developed.

 <details>
   <summary>Answer Basic Questions </summary>
     Warvil is able to answer basic questions about a variety of topics using artificial intelligence.